KaraAJC/React-For-Beginners-Starter-Files/kc-notes.md

 ## Components:
-components are chunks of reuseable code that are setup to do lots of things, default to prepare a chunk of code to be rendered to the main JS file.
+components are chunks of reuseable code that are setup to do lots of things, default to prepare a chunk of code to be rendered to the main JS file. if ALL the component is doing is rendering something to the page, and there are no other functions, this would be called a "Stateless Functional Component"

 You can look at components that people have made with `React Dev Tools` by navigating to a react-built side and going to the `React` tab. from there, you can inspect a component, often shown by it's `<ComponentName\>` tag